apify/actor-legacy-phantomjs-crawler/README.md

 ## Overview

-This actor provides a web crawler for developers that enables scraping data from any website using the primary programming language of the web: JavaScript.
+This actor provides a web crawler for developers that enables the scraping of data from any website using the primary programming language of the web, JavaScript.

 In order to extract structured data from a website, you only need two things.
 First, tell the crawler which pages it should visit (see <a href="#start-urls">Start URLs</a> and <a href="#pseudo-urls">Pseudo-URLs</a>) and second, define